 Year 3 – Orange

-Welcome to Orange Class
+Welcome to Orange Class!

 Our class teacher for the academic year 2023-2024 is Mrs Ingham.

-Topic Questions
+Topic Titles:

 Click here for the The Stone Age to Iron Age Knowledge Organiser.

 During this topic the children will learn what a county is and what makes each county different.
 We shall compare human and physical geographical differences and write up our findings about the UK.
+We will also develop our map skills and look at contours of the land and compare climate in the UK and Greece.
+In English we will use a range of texts including The Queen’s Handbag, Nessie and Finn Macool and the Giant’s Causeway

 Click here for the UK Knowledge Organiser.